 One of the best things I purchased was about 9 meters of brick backdrop that I used to create Platform 9 ¾, cover the front door and create a photo wall.
 To create the photo wall I also wanted some props to make it look like the kids were getting ready to board the Hogwarts Express.
 My dad is a collector of vintage things like radios, hats and suitcases, so I borrowed some old school suitcases from him, as well as a giant birdcage from my friend.
 It looked just like they were off to school!

 The party table is always the centrepiece of any party and the thing I like setting up the most.
 For the backdrop, I hung up black fabric and then attached the house banners (a friend passed these on to me from her daughter’s party).
-I set up the table using wooden and silver platters and incorporated interesting glass shapes.
+We set up the table using wooden and silver platters and incorporated interesting glass shapes.
 I used old books and apothecary jars and bottles to give it that magical feel.
-I bought a little snowy owl for Tully’s birdcage just to top it off!
+We also bought a little snowy owl for Tully’s birdcage just to top it off!

 I bought the Hogwarts house banners that were on sale at Adairs a while back and hung them over each house table.
-I covered each table with black plastic tablecloths for activities so they were easy to scoop up and throw away.
+We covered each table with black plastic tablecloths for activities so they were easy to scoop up and throw away.

-Harry Potter Food Ideas
+Harry Potter Party – Food Ideas

 For the sweets table, I served a combination of British sweets from Joy’s Delight, some favourites like Killer Pythons, Brite Crawlers and Freckles from Woolworths and I made Golden Snitches using Ferrero Rocher and some print out wings.
 I also made some chocolate frogs, because what is Harry Potter without chocolate frogs?
 Jelly Belly kindly sent me a box of Jelly Bellies to use as Bertie Bott’s Every Flavour Beans and I made the cake myself.